 This wooden Pestsäule went up while the plague still raged through the city, but the Emperor of the time (Leopold I) committed himself to building a more durable alternative, presumably to give thanks for the eventual end of the epidemic.

 Incidentally, Leopold didn’t hang around to lend much moral support to his suffering subjects.
 He fled the city, returning only when the all clear was given.
-Not the first time: he also abandoned Vienna before the 1683 siege by the Ottoman empire.
+Not the only time: he also abandoned Vienna before the 1683 siege by the Ottoman empire.

 (Not even monarchs are safe from fate’s eye for a touch of irony, however.
 The plague “followed” Leopold to Prague.)